 How Running Is Good For Your Mental Health

-Getting the motivation to go out for a run can be difficult at the best of times, especially when you could be relaxing with the safety of the sofa, but increasing your heart rate really is the answer when it comes to keeping your mind in check for the long haul.
+Getting out for a run can be difficult at the best of times, especially when you could be relaxing on your sofa, but increasing your heart rate is a great way to keep your mind in check for the long haul.

 There are many ways in which you can get active but few are as convenient, accessible and effective as running.
 A regular effort can offer a turning point when you might feel there isn’t one for many different aspects of life.
 We have highlighted some common issues relating to mental health and how running can help towards you handling them.

 When we exercise our body releases endorphins often referred to as ‘runner’s high’ that can offer a temporary lift from heavy negative feelings.
 While this is not a permanent cure, it does open a window of opportunity to see beyond those feelings and hope for more.
 Starting with a manageable, short and steady jog can often be the first step in the right direction to making positive permanent changes to your life.

 Anxiety is something that many people experience but few talk about.
 Triggers are individual to the person, as are the ways in which it presents.
 Having the courage to go out for a run, in order to get those feel-good endorphins released, can help us process our thoughts in a considerably more constructive way.

 Although everyone deals with stress at some point in life, for some, dealing with stressors can be more difficult than others and demanding situations may stack before we can deal with them properly.
 Being able to offer respite for the mind by going for a run can make things that once seemed like a big deal much more manageable.

 Managing and maintaining a healthy weight can be a real challenge for some people.
 Whether losing weight or gaining weight, running, along with the right nutrition, can help stabilise an otherwise unbalanced appetite and subconsciously encourage us to choose more suitable food options.